 Cold sores can be painful and unsightly.
 They can wreak havoc on your self esteem and can make you feel awful about yourself as the sore is related to herpes virus.
 Because of the negative connotation that comes with the herpes virus, it can be embarrassing to have a cold sore on your face or elsewhere.
 While there is no remedy for the herpes virus or a cold sore for that matter, there are some things that you can do to help get rid of it quickly.
+With myriads number of positive reviews from Herpesyl supplement customers, there is a good chance you can keep herpes virus at bay.
+Herpesyl supplement consists of natural ingredients like graviola extract and green tea leaf is one the safest supplement out there for herpes.
 This article will provide some helpful tips and you can also take a look at this list.

 - Keep your hands away from the cold sore.
 This can be a challenge as you will likely want to touch it and see if it feels large.
 Picking at the sore or peeling off the scab will only cause irritation and can actually be more damaging to your face.
 The oils from your hands can cause additional irritation or infection which will take longer for the sore to heal.
 It is challenging to keep your hands off the sore, but do your best to make it so.
 If you happen to touch the cold sore, wash your hands thoroughly as to avoid causing the virus to spread to other areas of your body.